bids-standard/bids-specification/macros_doc.md

 If you want to add content with a macro and need help, do not hesitate to contact a member of the bids-maintainers for help.
+To do this, you can either mention an individual maintainer by their GitHub username or mention the whole team (`@bids-standard/maintainers`).

 Nope.
 No need to learn how to program to use those macros.
 But some macros require some specific "input", so you will just need to know what input to give